armadillica/flamenco/README.md

 ```

 ## Running brender
 It's pretty simple.
-Use the following commands from inside the `brender` folder:
+Move into each one of the three folders and run - in three different terminals:

 ```
-$ python server/server.py  			# will start the server
+$ python server.py  		# will start the server
-$ python worker/worker.py			# will start the worker
+$ python worker.py			# will start the worker
-$ python dashboard/dashboard.py		# will start the dashboard
+$ python dashboard.py		# will start the dashboard
 ```

+If you now visit `http://brender-flask:8888` with your web browser you should see the dashboard!

 ## Architecture
 At the moment the content of the `brender` folder is quite messy due to refactoring.
 The important subfolders are: